Justin-Morrison-github/SYSC-1006-2006/README.md

     - Pop quiz style questions in the notes
     - Longer coding questions where I run tests to validate your code ?
 - Live takeup sessions/talk throughs?

+I have to give credit to Dr Lynn Marshall and Dr Ruiz Martin from Carleton University.
+I have structured the content of this project around the slides they created for this course.